josmar-crwdstffng/angular/docs/CODING_STANDARDS.md

 #### Optional arguments

 Use optional function arguments only when such an argument makes sense for an API or when required for performance.
-Don't use optional arguments merely for convenience in implementation.
+Do not use optional arguments merely for convenience in implementation.

 ### TypeScript